What vitamins do horses need in their daily diet?

 What vitamins do horses need?

-Vitamins for horses can be divided into two groups fat-soluble and water-soluble.
+Vitamins for horses can be divided into two groups: fat-soluble and water-soluble.
 You can also divide them into those you need to worry about and those you don’t.

-Forageplus only stock the vitamins your horse might be deficient in if on a forage-based diet.
 We don’t believe in adding vitamins to our supplements unless your horse truly needs them because they are not in the greatest proportion of the diet being eaten.
 The greatest proportion of the diet will always be grass, hay or haylage.

-Horses vitamins from green and growing grass
+Horses’ vitamins from green and growing grass

 Fat-soluble vitamins are essential for a horse’s overall health and well-being.
 These vitamins are stored in the horse’s body and liver, playing crucial roles in various bodily functions.
 The four fat-soluble vitamins are: